The Ultimate Guide to Visiting The Forbidden City

 How To Get There?

-Good news!
 The Forbidden City is friendly and easy to reach.
-It is just in north of Tiananmen Square.
-So before visiting the Forbidden City, you may also want to walk around Tiananmen Square first.
+It is just the north of Tiananmen Square.
+So before visiting the Forbidden City, you may also like to walk around Tiananmen Square first.

 If you have limited time and don’t want to wait for the long security queue, you can skip Tiananmen Square and walk to the Forbidden City directly.
-You can visit Tiananmen Square in the afternoon, the queue is usually shorter.
+You can visit Tiananmen Square in the afternoon; the line is usually shorter.

 Opening Hours & Ticket Prices